ClimateImpactLab/energy-code-release-2020/0_make_dataset/coded_issues/README.md

 ## Addressing Encoded Issues in Data Cleaning and Analysis

 Using the 5 dummy variables assigned in `Step 2` above we accomplish the following tasks:
-1. construct country x year climate data which accurately reflect the calendar year and geographic regions associated with each energy load observation
+1. construct country x year climate data which accurately reflect the calendar year and geographic regions associated with each energy consumption observation
     * please reference this [readme](https://gitlab.com/ClimateImpactLab/Impacts/energy-code-release/blob/master/0_make_dataset/climate/README.md) for more information about how climate data gets constructed with these issues in mind
 2. drop untrustworthy observations
     * Using the `flag_drop` and `grey` indicator variables defined above, we drop observations.
-If an energy load observation corresponds to non-zero values of either indicator variable, we will drop that observation.
+If an energy consumption observation corresponds to non-zero values of either indicator variable, we will drop that observation.
 3. create reporting regimes as described in Appendix Section A.1
-    * we use all encoded issues that don't lead to data dropping to classify energy load observations into reporting regimes.
+    * we use all encoded issues that don't lead to data dropping to classify energy consumption observations into reporting regimes.